spike-project/spike/README.md

 # IMPORTANT

 This is the version 0.8.0 dated 23 Jan 2016

-    - first clean version using the new HDF5 file set-up
+- first clean version using the new HDF5 file set-up *it is however still preliminary, and many features are still missing - even documented ones*
-        - WARNING
+- **WARNING**
-          - HDF5 files created with this version cannot be read with previous versions
+    * HDF5 files created with this version cannot be read with previous versions
-          - HDF5 files created with previous versions cannot be read with this version - this should be fixed later -
+    * HDF5 files created with previous versions cannot be read with this version - this should be fixed later -
 - File now contains acquisition parameters files in the attached hdf5 sub-group
 - datasets now carry store and retrieve the parmeters imported from manufacturers file in d.params
 - improved FTMS calibration using 1, 2, and 3 parameters calibration : calibA calibB calibC, retrieve by Import from experimental file
 - improved FTMS Hz unit, added the d.axis.offset parameter
 - corrected fine details of F1 demodulation and added the parameter freq_f1demodu
 - unittests extended, in particular in visu2D

 Starting today, a stable version will be maintained, downloadable as a zip file in the download page https://bitbucket.org/delsuc/spike/downloads